meeshkan/json-schema-strictly-typed/README.md

 * finish implementing the JSON Schema 7 Specification
 * add various schema extensions
 * use XOR combinator instead of `|` for types to avoid nonsense unoins

+Please note that this project is governed by the [Unmock Community Code of Conduct](https://github.com/unmock/code-of-conduct).
+By participating in this project, you agree to abide by its terms.